doocs/leetcode/solution/1700-1799/1783.Grand Slam Titles/README_EN.md

 | player_id      | int     |
 | player_name    | varchar |
 +----------------+---------+
-player_id is the primary key for this table.
+player_id is the primary key (column with unique values) for this table.
 Each row in this table contains the name and the ID of a tennis player.
 </pre>